t-vanderwolk/RegistryTaylor/backend/README.md

-# Taylor-Made Baby Planning API
+# Taylor-Made Baby Co.
+API

 This Express + PostgreSQL service powers the invite-only concierge experience outlined in the product roadmap.
 The backend ships with structured data models, role-aware routes, and integration hooks for authentication, memberships, add-ons, blogs, mentors, consultations, and document storage.